trippwill/sharp-schema/src/SharpSchema.Annotations/README.md

 ```

 In this example, the `Person` class will be translated into a JSON Schema with an ID of "http://example.com/schemas/Person".
 The `FirstName` and `LastName` properties will have titles in the schema, and the `InternalId` property will be ignored.

-## Contributing

-If you have any issues or want to contribute, please open an issue or a pull request on the [GitHub repository](https://github.com/yourusername/SharpSchema.Annotations).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.